 NOTE: Chapter 766 was created by 1983 Wis.
 Act 186 and affected by 1985 Wis.
 Act 37.
-Act 37 contains a prefatory note and notes following most of the sections affected by the act.
+Act 37 contains a prefatory note and explanatory notes following most of the sections affected by the act.
 These notes are not included.
-The explanatory notes in Act 37 were prepared by the legislative council and revised by its staff after the legislature adopted a conference substitute amendment to the original bill.
+The notes in Act 37 were prepared by the legislative council and revised by its staff after the legislature adopted a conference substitute amendment to the original bill.
 Legislative council information memorandum 85-7, part I, contains original and supplemental explanatory notes to the marital property implementation law, 1985 Wis.
 Act 37.
-Part II of the memorandum contains supplemental explanatory notes to the tax provisions of the marital property implementation law, 1985 Wis.
+Part II of the memorandum contains supplemental explanatory notes to the marital property implementation law, 1985 Wis.
 Acts 29 and 37.
-See also 1987 Wis.
-Act 393, which contains a long prefatory note and notes fol-

-See also 1987 Wis.
-Act 393, which contains a long prefatory note and notes following the sections affected.
+NOTE: See also 1987 Wis.
+Act 393, which contains a prefatory note and explanatory notes following the sections affected.